Abstract factory– provides an interface for creating related objects without specifying specific classes.

 }

-Now the kit developers will need to implement the Concrete Factory on the basis of the Abstract Factory interface, and all the elements will have to be implemented together, the rest of the application will be able to work with the factory without changing its code.
+Now, set developers will need to implement a Concrete Factory based on the Abstract Factory interface, and all elements will have to be implemented together; other parts of the application will be able to work with the factory without changing their code.

 https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612